SpeedyGame/SpeedyGame/README.md

 ### Hello.
 My name is Steven Mensah (he/him).
-I'm an undergraduate student at Knox College, majoring in Computer Science and minoring in Studio Art Design.
+I'm a graduate student from Knox College, majoring in Computer Science and minoring in Studio Art Design.
 I have experience in various programming languages like Java, Python, and C, and experience in video game engines such as Unity and Godot.

 Fun fact: I am also a musician!
 I used to play clarinet throughout high school but, I picked up bass guitar in my second year of undergrad and have been playing for around 3 years.